scott-w/backbone.marionette/docs/tutorial/routers.md

 It's important to note that we don't execute any extra code using this.
 Its only purpose is to update the page state so we can either retrieve it, or access it with the back/forward buttons on the browser.
-We could forcibly execute that code using `navigate` but it's best not to if we can avoid it.
+We could forcibly execute that code by passing the `{trigger: true}` argument to `navigate` but it's best not to if we can avoid it - it leads to a flaky design that's extremely difficult to manage.

 ### The detail view